draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_readme.md

 See [StatsOutput](#statsoutput) for more information on this setting.

 ### Controller Settings
-There are three configuration options built into the base ControllerModule class that support distributed fuzzing.
- All three configure how and when the controller retrieves corpus updates from the server (this means pulling in test cases that were generated by other VMF fuzzers in the cluster).
+There are three configuration options built into the base ControllerModulePattern class that support distributed fuzzing.
+All configure how and when the controller retrieves corpus updates from the server (this means pulling in test cases that were generated by other VMF fuzzers in the cluster).

  `corpusInitialUpdateMins` sets the minimum number of minutes that must pass before the controller will perform the first corpus update. `corpusUpdateRateMins` sets a minimum rate for the controller to retrieve subsequent corpus updates from the server.
 The default value for both is 5min, which provides for effectively constant corpus exchange (the minimum values are 1min, we recommend not going below 5min unless you are using a very small number of VMFs).

+ The `batchSize` parameter controls how many test cases are pulled in from the server on each fuzzing loop.
+All the test cases will eventually be pulled in, but this parameter limits how many get pulled in at once (in order to limit the RAM usage by VMF).

 The `corpusUpdateTags` parameter controls which test case tags are retrieved by the controller.
 The default value is ["RAN_SUCCESSFULLY"], which will retrieve only the test cases ran succesfully (i.e. didn't hang or crash).
 This is the correct value if you are using VMF Core Modules for configuring your fuzzer.